Triglav via Plemenice

 Loading image . . .

-First minutes of trip are pleasant with walking around dry river bed that allow to warm up.
-The closer Luknja pass is the stepper it gets.
+The first minutes of the trip are pleasant, walking around a dry riverbed that allows you to warm up.
+The closer Luknja pass is, the steeper it gets.
 1 hour 30 minutes is a reasonable time to get here.

-First minutes of trip are pleasant with walking around dry river bed that allow to warm up.
-The closer Luknja pass is the stepper it gets.
+The first minutes of the trip are pleasant, walking around a dry riverbed that allows you to warm up.
+The closer Luknja pass is, the steeper it gets.
 1 hour 30 minutes is a reasonable time to get here.

 Loading image . . .